husaininazeer/ayn/content/posts/personal.trackers.reading-list.md

 +++
 title = "2023 Reading List"
-desc = "A place for all the Books" date = "2023-02-04"
+description = "A place for all the Books" date = "2023-02-04" tags = ["reading-list"] author = "huscous"
 +++

 This is where all the books I read will go.
 Will keep updating when I finish/DNF.